-- "JST-NBDC" (National Bioscience Database Center, Japan Science and Technology Agency) and "the MEXT grants for joint usage and research center assigned to Institute for Protein Research (IPR), Osaka University"
+- "JST-NBDC" (Database Integration Coordination Program (DICP), Department of NBDC Program, Japan Science and Technology Agency) and "the MEXT grants for joint usage and research center assigned to Institute for Protein Research (IPR), Osaka University"

 - BINDS (Basis for Supporting Innovative Drug Discovery and Life Science Research)

 - The database management group was separated from the Laboratory of Protein Infomatics (Professor Haruki Nakamura) to be founded the Laboratory of Protein Databases (Professor Haruki Nakamura).